 When I study her paintings, I sense that I am standing in them in real time, smelling new paint or old must, feeling the sea breeze luffing the curtains or the dry heat rising from a woodstove, hearing the creak of the stairs or the whistle of the kettle, tasting meals long ago eaten at now unoccupied tables.
 Like James Joyce’s prose, Alison’s art stimulates all of our senses, elevating the prosaic to the majestic, which is why her work inspires ekphrastic responses—poems that comment on another work of art such as Keats’s "Ode on a Grecian Urn."

 Rector holds a BA in Painting from Brown University.
-She has been featured in Art New England, The Gettysburg Review, Maine Home + Design, and Carl Little’s book More Paintings of Maine.
-Her work has been numerous exhibitions, including several bienneals at the Center for Maine Contemporary Art, and the 2003 bienneal at the Portland Museum of Art.
+She has been featured in Art New England, The Gettysburg Review, Maine Home + Design, and Carl Little’s books More Paintings of Maine, Art of Acadia and Paintings of Portland.
+Her work has been in numerous exhibitions, several Biennials at the Center for Maine Contemporary Art, including 2018, and the 2003 Biennial at the Portland Museum of Art.
+Rector’s work was highlighted in a solo exhibition at the Ogunquit Museum of American Art, Ogunquit, Maine, from September 1 – October 31, 2017